isabella232/asset-compute.en/help/best-practices.md

 ## Show errors {#show-errors}

-- If your worker is a Shell script be sure to return the status from the process that does the work.
-Frequently, Shell scripts do cleanup at the end and you don't want the status from the shell script be that from those commands.
+- Make sure your Javascript worker doesn't crash on startup.
+If this happens, it is usually related to a missing library or dependency.
+- Make sure that all dependencies that need installation are referenced in the worker's `package.json` file.
-- If your worker is written in JavaScript make sure any errors that may come from cleanup on failure don't generate their own errors that hide the original problem.
+- Make sure any errors that may come from cleanup on failure don't generate their own errors that hide the original problem.

 ## Use custom application in Experience Manager {#use-in-aem}